mui/material-ui/docs/data/material/guides/typescript/typescript.md

 ## Complications with the `component` prop

 Because of some TypeScript limitations, using the `component` prop can be problematic if you are creating your custom component based on the Material UI's components.
-You will likely need to use one of these two options:
+For the composition of the components, you will likely need to use one of these two options:

 1. Wrap the Material UI component in order to enhance it
 2. Use the `styled()` utility in order to customize the styles of the component